From Lori Lee Davidson, co-founder of NMS

 They found someone on the team that is excellent at being tactful and executing a close.

 The advocate is still the best person to pitch to the donor, hands down.
-She is also the best person to say “I hate this part, I just love what we’re doing here, I wish we could do it for free,” just as her team member rolls the conversation over to brass tacks.
+She is also the best person to say “I hate this part, I just love what we’re doing here, I wish we could do it for free,” just as her team member smoothly rolls the conversation over to make the ask.